 \!\!In these expressions, $\mathcal{P}_{\text{Load}}$ represents the payload per video in bits.
 The variable $V_{\text{ori}}$ represents the corresponding baseline video that was generated without a watermark using the same prompt and seed.
-The term $\Delta$ measures the perceptual distortion that is introduced by the process of embedding the watermark.
-For example, this can be calculated by averaging the frame-wise Learned Perceptual Image Patch Similarity over sampled frames to measure frame-level distortion.
-One can also use the Frechet Video Distance to evaluate quality degradation at the level of the distribution.
+The term $\Delta$ quantifies the perceptual distortion introduced by the watermark embedding process.
+For example, this quantity can be computed by averaging frame-wise Learned Perceptual Image Patch Similarity over sampled frames to capture frame-level distortion.
+Frechet Video Distance can also be used to assess quality degradation at the distribution level.

 These estimates can be used together with signed credentials and invisible watermarking for video content.
 Specific examples include LVMark for latent video diffusion model watermarking and V2A-Mark for visual and audio watermarking with tamper localization.
 These tools support traceability and detection in downstream tasks.
 Furthermore, they can complement provenance mechanisms that are cryptographically verifiable such as C2PA \citep{c2pa2025spec,lvmark_2024,v2amark_2024}.